raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 `./morse-code.py`

 If you didn't hear anything then double check everything is plugged in correctly.
-If you're using the headphone jack of the Pi you'll need to use the command `sudo amixer cset numid=3 1` to redirect audio.
+If you're using the headphone jack of the Pi you'll need to use the command `sudo amixer cset numid=3 1` to redirect the audio.
 You may notice the tone sounds a bit wobbly at the start, this is just an artefact of pygame starting up and using up CPU cycles.
 Subsequent tones that we make will sound correct.

+##Step 2: Wire up the Morse Code key to the GPIO

+To connect your Morse Key to the GPIO pins we need to do a bit of physical computing.
+Our goal here is to make one of the GPIO pins go HIGH or LOW when we press and release the Morse Key.
+We can then detect that in our code and start and stop the tone sound accordingly.